gregvanl/vscode-docs/blogs/2019/wsl/part2/linux-wsl-vscode2.md

 Press F10 to step and you'll see the output of the print statement in the debug console.

 ![VS Code debug view](debug-view.png)

 You get the full development experience of Visual Studio Code, using the Linux instance installed in WSL.

-If you want to open another folder in WSL, simply open the **File** menu and choose **Open Folder**.
+If you want to open another folder in WSL, open the **File** menu and choose **Open Folder**.
 You'll get a minimal file and folder navigator for the Linux file system, not the Windows file system.

 ![open folder navigator](open-folder.png)

-If you want to switch back to the Windows, just click on the "Show Local" and you'll get the standard Windows File Open dialog.
+If you want to switch back to the Windows, select the **Show Local** option and you'll get the standard Windows File Open dialog.

 ## In conclusion